 The hike uses a new purpose-built singletrack trail that switchbacks up to the summit.
-The trail is mostly wooded with lots of breaks in the tree cover; you get a few brief glimpses of the surrounding landscape but no really sweeping views until the very end.
+The trail runs through somewhat patchy woods mixed with scrub.
+You get a few brief glimpses of the surrounding landscape, but no really sweeping views until the very end.
 The trail is also longer than it needs to be because it has an average grade of only 5.4%, only half as steep, for example, as the ultra-popular Mission Peak.
 So the climb is a little monotonous, especially the long series of switchbacks near the top, but reaching the summit makes it worthwhile.

 Here’s the trailhead location in Google Maps.

 Start from the Bald Mountain parking lot, halfway up Mount Umunhum Road.
 The lot only has 25 parking spots, and it can be difficult to find parking on weekends.
 The trail starts across the road and a little uphill from the parking lot.

 The trail immediately enters the woods and begins a steady climb.
 There are mileage markers to help you keep track of your progress, but they seem to be a little too closely spaced; after the 3.0 mile marker it’s still a long way to the peak.

 The most significant landmark along the way is the Guadalupe Creek Overlook, a short side trail to a viewing area with a somewhat restricted view of the Santa Clara Valley.
 The overlook also marks the beginning of the switchbacks.